 The skills transfer even if the platform doesn’t.

 I’ve been using Claude Code daily for over a year.
-The workflow patterns I’ve developed — how to write effective prompts, how to structure CLAUDE.md for a project, how to use Claude Code for legacy code archaeology — these patterns work with any AI coding tool.
+The workflow patterns I’ve developed, how to write effective prompts, how to structure CLAUDE.md for a project, how to use Claude Code for legacy code archaeology, these patterns work with any AI coding tool.
 They’re not Claude Code-specific.
 They’re AI coding-specific.

 The best bets aren’t the ones you’re certain about.
 They’re the ones where being right pays 100x and being wrong costs 1x.
 This bet has that structure.
 If Claude Code’s ecosystem grows into something significant and you’ve spent the last two years building expertise and content, you’re positioned extremely well.
 If it doesn’t, you’ve lost some time but gained skills that are broadly applicable.

-What Smart Developers Are Actually Doing
+What Are Smart Developers Actually Doing?

 The people I respect most in this space aren’t quitting their jobs to build Claude Code plugins.
 They’re doing something more disciplined.